ThomasRumas/WebPerformance/README.md

 When test is done, your prompt will return you the location to go to check the result of your test.

 *Update* : Now a server version exist with `server.js` file, to launch it, `node .\server.js --url=https://example.com --browser=chrome --iterations=3 --webpagetest=http://localhost:4000  --bandwidth=cable`

+*Update* : If you prefer to launch this tool with docker, this is how to use it :

+Run in Docker (on Linux)
+Make sure to run sudo modprobe ifb numifbs=1 before you start the container.
+And then when you actually start your Docker container, give it the right privileges with --cap-add=NET_ADMIN

 #### Made with love and fun <3